rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 # Introduction

 ## Background
-In my [last post](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/), I used Python and VTK to show you how to perform ray-casting, i.e., intersection tests between arbitrary lines/rays and a mesh and extraction of the intersection point coordinates through the [`vtkOBBTree`](http://www.vtk.org/doc/release/5.2/html/a00908.html) class.
+In my [last post](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/), I used Python and VTK to show you how to perform ray-casting, i.e., intersection tests between arbitrary lines/rays and a mesh, and extraction of the intersection point coordinates through the [`vtkOBBTree`](http://www.vtk.org/doc/release/5.2/html/a00908.html) class.

+Today I'll take the lessons learned about [ray-casting with Python and VTK](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/), and give you the tools to write your own ray-tracing algorithm using Python and VTK.
+Before proceeding, I strongly recommend that you read [the ray-casting post](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/), cause I will be re-using a lot of the functionality presented prior but I won't repeat myself in too much detail.

 ## Summary
-Today I'll take the lessons learned about [ray-casting with Python and VTK](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/), and give you the tools to write your own ray-tracing algorithm using Python and VTK.

 We will start by creating the 'environment', i.e., the scene, which will comprise a yellowish half-sphere dubbed the `sun`, which will act as the ray-source, and a larger nicely textured sphere called `earth` which will be the target of those rays.

 We will calculate the cell centers of the `sun` mesh and cast rays along the directions of the normal vector at each one of those cells.
 We will then use the [`vtkOBBTree`](http://www.vtk.org/doc/release/5.2/html/a00908.html) functionality we presented in the [last post about ray-casting](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/) to detect which of these rays intersect with `earth`, calculate the appropriate reflected vectors based on the `earth` normal vectors, and cast subsequent rays.